kujenga/curves/README.md

         - is associated with a `ToolType` value and displays its associated text representation
 - Curve
     - pure virtual superclass of all curves, provides basic drawing functionality based on virtual methods
+    - Freeform
+        - virtual superclass of all the curves that contain control points

 ## Scoring